Asadi Tusi: Garshaspnama (The Epic of Garshāsp)

-The poem begins with Yama (or Jamshid), the father of Garshāsp, who was overthrown by Zahhak and flees to Ghurang, king of Zabulistan (near modern Quetta).
+The poem begins with Jamshid, the father of Garshāsp, who was overthrown by Zahhak and flees to Ghurang, king of Zabulistan (near modern Quetta).
 In Zabulistan, Jamshid falls in love with the king's daughter and she gives birth to Garshāsp.
 Jamshid is forced to flee.
 When Garshāsp's mother poisons herself, he spends much of his life with his grandfather and grows up to be a warrior like Jamshid.
-After Ghurang's death Zahhak was to become king, although the secret remains until the birth of Kariman.
+After Ghurang's death, Zahhak was to become king, although the secret remained until the birth of Nariman.

 Zahhak, as king, visits Zābulistān and challenges the young Garshāsp to slay a dragon.
 Equipped with an antidote to dragon poison and armed with special weapons, Garshāsp kills the monster.
 Impressed with the child's prowess, Zahhāk sends Garshāsp to India, where the king (a vassal of Zahhāk's) has been replaced by the rebel prince Bahu (who does not acknowledge Zahhāk's rule).
 Garshāsp defeats the rebel and remains in India to observe its marvels and engage in philosophical discourse.
-He then goes to Sarandib (Ceylon), where he sees the footprint of the Buddha (in Muslim sources, identified with the footprint of Adam).
+He then goes to Sarandib (Sri Lanka), where he sees the footprint of the Buddha (in Muslim sources, identified with the footprint of Adam in Islam).
 Asadi then recounts many legends about Adam, the father of mankind.
 Garshasp then meets a Brahman, whom he questions in detail about philosophy and religion.
-The words Asadi Tusi attributes to the Brahman relate to his Islamic neo-Platonism.
-Garshasp later visits Indian islands and sees supernatural wonders, which are described at great length.
+The words Asadi Tusi attributes to the Brahman relate to Asadi's support for Platonism in Islamic philosophy.
+Garshasp later visits the Indian islands and sees supernatural wonders, which are described in great detail.

-The hero returns home and pays homage to Zahak.
-He woos a princess of Rum, restores her father (Eṯreṭ) to his throne in Zābol after his defeat by the King of Kābol and builds the city of Sistān.
+The hero returns home and pays homage to Zahhak.
+He woos a princess of Rum, restores her father Etret to his throne in Zabulistan after his defeat by the King of Kabul, and builds the city of Sistān.
 He has anachronistic adventures in the Mediterranean, fighting in Kairouan and Córdoba.
 In the West, he meets a "Greek Brahman" and engages in philosophical discourse with the wise man.

 When he returns to Iran his father dies, and Garshāsp becomes king of Zābolestān.
 Although he has no son of his own, he adopts Narēmān (Rostam's great-grandfather) as his heir.
-At this time Ferēdūn defeats Zahak and becomes king of Iran, and Garshāsp swears allegiance to him.
-Garshāsp and his nephew then go to Turan and defeat the Faghfūr of Chin (an Iranian title for the ruler of Central Asia and China, probably of Sogdian origin), bringing him as a captive to Ferēdūn.
-Garshāsp fights a final battle with the king of Tanger, slaying another dragon before he returns to Sistān in Zābolestān and dies.
+At this time, Fereydun defeats Zahhak and becomes king of Iran, and Garshāsp swears allegiance to him.
+Garshāsp and his nephew then go to Turan and defeat the Faghfūr of Chin (an Iranian title for the ruler of Central Asia and China, probably of Sogdian origin), bringing him as a captive to Fereydun.
+Garshāsp fights a final battle with the king of Tangier, slaying another dragon before he returns to Sistān in Zābolestān and dies.